xvik/dropwizard-guicey/src/doc/docs/guide/options.md

 ```

 Here:

-* Myoptions.SomeOption could be changed with "myprop" system property (`-Dmyprop=something`)
+* `Myoptions.SomeOption` could be changed with "myprop" system property (`-Dmyprop=something`)
-* GuiceyOptions.InjectorStage could be changed with environment variable "STAGE"
+* `GuiceyOptions.InjectorStage` could be changed with environment variable "STAGE"
-* Myoptions.SomeOtherOption set from string (string could be obtained somewhere else manually)
+* `Myoptions.SomeOtherOption` set from string (string could be obtained somewhere else manually)

 !!! important
     Missed mappings are ignored: e.g. if system property or environment variable is not
-    defined - option will remain default value (null will not be set!)
+    defined - option will remain with default value (null will not be set!)

 ### Supported conversions